 Naval information can be found in the Navies pages.

-Union Organisations and Confederate Organisations
+Reading the Union Organisations and Confederate Organisations

 This Resource has been compiled primarily to support the study of the evolution of Higher Military Organisations of the American Civil War.